 - Man is incomplete until he is married.
 Then he is finished.

-- Before marriage, a young man yearns for the woman of his dreams.
-After getting married, the "Y" becomes silent.
+- Before marriage, a man yearns for the woman he loves.
+After marriage, the ''Y'' becomes silent.

 - Second marriage is the triumph of hope over experience.

 - Marriage is when a man and woman become as one; the trouble starts when they try to decide which one.